US open to having troops in New Zealand

 Mr Panetta met Prime Minister John Key and Defence Minister Jonathan Coleman during his brief visit, the first in 30 years by the most senior person in the Pentagon.

-Next story in National: Scheme 'fails to deter greenhouse gas polluters'
+Next story in New Zealand: Scheme 'fails to deter greenhouse gas polluters'

 Copyright © 2012, Radio New Zealand